Deep electric field predictions by drift-reduced Braginskii theory with plasma-neutral interactions based upon experimental images of boundary turbulence

-Further, the addition of neutral helium dynamics to drift-reduced Braginskii theory are found to broaden the distribution of turbulent field magnitudes over the 2-dimensional spatial domain as displayed in Figure \ref{histogram_Er}.
+Further, the addition of neutral helium to drift-reduced Braginskii theory are found to broaden the distribution of turbulent field magnitudes over the 2-dimensional domain as displayed in Figure \ref{histogram_Er}.
 This leads to amplified electric field fluctuations with sharper radial variation in the electric potential structure, and manifests as larger ${\bf E \times B}$ flows on turbulent scales in the boundary plasma.
-Intuitively, this all arises since the observed spatiotemporal evolution of $n_e$ and $T_e$ is not solely due to transport, but instead the self-consistent turbulent ${\bf E \times B}$ flows have to be mathematically balanced in Eqs. \eqref{eq:nDotGDBH} and \eqref{eq:TeDotGDBH} with sources.
+Intuitively, this arises since the observed spatiotemporal evolution of $n_e$ and $T_e$ is not solely due to transport, but instead the self-consistent turbulent ${\bf E \times B}$ flows have to be mathematically balanced in Eqs. \eqref{eq:nDotGDBH} and \eqref{eq:TeDotGDBH} with sources.
 Experimentally, such effects are important for turbulence spreading \cite{Grenfell_2018} and material interactions since even small drifts can compete with flows perpendicular to surfaces at the plasma-sheath interface \cite{edge_flows}.
-Additionally, the radial and vertical turbulence shearing rates, $({\omega_{\bf E \times B}})_R = \lvert \partial({v_{\bf E \times B}})_Z/\partial R \rvert$ and $({\omega_{\bf E \times B}})_Z = \lvert \partial({v_{\bf E \times B}})_R/\partial Z \rvert$, are elevated on average when atomic helium is present in the edge compared to the case with no time-dependent ionization, i.e. $\langle ({\omega_{\bf E \times B}})_R \rangle$ rises from $4.74 \times 10^4$ to $5.38 \times 10^4$ s$^{-1}$ and $\langle ({\omega_{\bf E \times B}})_Z \rangle$ increases from $9.08 \times 10^3$ to $1.27 \times 10^4$ s$^{-1}$.
+Additionally, the radial and vertical turbulence shearing rates, $({\omega_{\bf E \times B}})_R = \lvert \partial({v_{\bf E \times B}})_Z/\partial R \rvert$ and $({\omega_{\bf E \times B}})_Z = \lvert \partial({v_{\bf E \times B}})_R/\partial Z \rvert$, are elevated on average when atomic helium is present in the edge compared to the case without time-dependent ionization.
 At intermediate $n_0$, $\langle ({\omega_{\bf E \times B}})_R \rangle$ and $\langle ({\omega_{\bf E \times B}})_Z \rangle$ still increase with $n_0$, although the trend is not strictly linear, as displayed in Table \ref{table_shear}.
-The modified shearing rates on turbulent scales visualized in Figure \ref{ExB_velocity_shear} can impact shear flow stabilization and cross-field transport of coherent structures.
-Not including time-dependent neutral dynamics in nonlinear simulations can accordingly mask these effects in edge profile predictions.
-The amplification of fields due to atomic helium and presence of correlations not otherwise present in fully ionized gases demonstrates the importance of neutrals on turbulent scales.
-They should thus be accounted in experimental tests to precisely validate edge turbulence models, otherwise such errors in predicted fields due to plasma-neutral interactions that scale nonlinearly with $n_0$ will exist.
+The modified $\omega_{\bf E \times B}$ visualized in Figure \ref{ExB_velocity_shear} can impact shear flow stabilization and cross-field transport of coherent structures.
+Not including time-dependent neutrals in nonlinear simulations can accordingly mask these effects.
+All in all, the amplification of fields due to atomic helium in a deuterium plasma and presence of correlations not otherwise present in fully ionized gases quantitatively demonstrate perturbative effects on turbulent scales from diagnostics which locally inject neutrals.
+They should thus be accounted in experimental tests to precisely validate edge turbulence models, otherwise such errors in fields due to plasma-neutral interactions that scale nonlinearly with $n_0$ will exist.